matbahasa/ProSub/README.md

     booktitle = {Proceedings of the Twenty-Ninth Annual Meeting of the {A}ssociation for {N}atural {L}anguage {P}rocessing},
     pages = {2242-2247},
     url = {https://www.anlp.jp/proceedings/annual_meeting/2023/pdf_dir/P9-4.pdf}
 }

+@misc{NakamuraEtAl24,
+    author = {Nakamura, Shiori and Umeda, Rina and Taniguchi, Ryuko}, year = {2024},
+    title = {Hatsuwakinoo no shurui to jishooshi, taishooshi no meijika}, howpublished = {Paper presented at the 40th research seminar on "Contrastive Studies of Japanese and Other Languages", Contrastive Japanese Division, International Center for Japanese Studies, Tokyo University of Foreign Studies}, note = {Speech function types and the explict realization of speaker- and addressee-referring expressions}
+}
 ```